|

 and sun are present when needed.
 Too much rain can bring disease.
 Drought can

 result in small grapes and a low yield.
+It can be difficult to predict how a wine will evolve

-It can be difficult to predict a vintage.
+after bottling.
 If a wine is tasted very young (1-3

 years old) - and this will be the case if you visit producers and taste the